RaunakGengiti2725/entropica/README.md

-  # Entropica Web App Design
+# EntroPINN Web App Design

-  This is a code bundle for Entropica Web App Design.
+This is a code bundle for EntroPINN Web App Design.
 The original project is available at https://www.figma.com/design/6HWbBoWA1K8Vb8sue90riQ/Entropica-Web-App-Design.

   ## Running the code